AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

   </div>

  * The CPU usage limit is set per dataset and all trains running on a specific dataset must respect this constraint.
 If the limit is not respected, the train cannot be composed without PWG approval.
 Therefore, the user should discuss the details and requirements for this train with the PWG before requesting again.
 Depending on the amount of total resources, an approval in the Physics Board (PB) may also be needed.
 The CPU limit of a dataset may be viewed on the dataset page.
+ * It is possible for a train to have a CPU warning when composed despite the wagon test not having a CPU warning.
+This usually happens in a situation where the wagon test (which runs on a single core) uses so much memory that it doesn't fit a single core job on the grid and therefore needs two cores for the train (more cores means a higher memory allowance).
+But if the devices in the wagon cannot be parallelised well over multiple cores, this leads to more wall time and a higher CPU usage as the cores will be underutilised.
+In this situation, one can either reduce the wagon memory consumption to fit into a single core or reduce the CPU consumption to fit the dataset.

 ### 4. <a name="warning-ccdb"></a> Too many CCDB calls